-RE: Certified Academic Language Therapist (CALT) - ETF Appropriations Bill -
+RE: Certified Academic Language Therapist (CALT)

-Act #2021-342
+ETF Appropriations Bill - Act #2022-393

-As provided in Alabama Act 2021-342, the state of Alabama will provide an annual supplement of \$5,000 for Certified Academic Language Therapists (CALTs) who are properly certified by the state of Alabama and teaching full-time in an Alabama public K-12 school or public independent school.
-Although the teacher will receive a \$5,000 supplement, the district will receive \$6,000.
-The additional \$1,000 allocation per teacher is being provided to local education agencies (LEAs) to cover employer benefit costs associated with the supplement.
-This additional \$1,000 is not guaranteed from year to year but is based on legislative appropriations and other factors such as an increased number of CALTs.
+As provided in Alabama Act 2022-393, the state of Alabama will provide an annual supplement of \$5,000 for Certified Academic Language Therapists (CALTs) who are properly certified by the state of Alabama and employed full-time in an Alabama public K-12 school system or public independent school.
+Although the educator will receive a \$5,000 supplement, the district will receive \$6,000.
+The additional \$1,000 allocation per educator is being provided to local education agencies (LEAs) to cover employer benefit costs associated with the supplement.
+This supplement is not guaranteed from year to year but is based on legislative appropriations.
+Additionally, supplemental amounts will be determined by the availability of funds based on the number of CALTs.